✨ Professional Resume Review | Get Yours Today | Certified Experts

 Every country depends on education to produce skilled and valuable citizens.

-Some examples of the types of careers that you can get into in education include Primary School Teacher and University Professor.
+Some examples of the types of careers that you can get into in education are a Primary School Teacher and a University Professor.

 Librarians, Academic tutors, and University Administration officers are others.

-We thought we would focus on the Primary School Teacher role for the education category.
+We decided to focus on the Primary School Teacher role for the education category.

 It is one of the most desirable roles in the profession.